 Glatiramer acetate is a synthetic protein that simulates myelin basic protein, a component of the myelin that insulates nerve fibers in the brain and spinal cord.
 This drug seems to block myelin-damaging T-cells through a mechanism that is not completely understood.
-In controlled clinical trials with relapsing-remitting MS, those taking the glatiramer acetate had a significant reduction in annual relapse rate and a reduction in new lesions as shown on magnetic resonance imaging (MRI), when compared to control subjects who were given a placebo.

 In January, 2014, the FDA approved a new 40 mg/mL dose of this medication, injected three times per week, which is double the standard 20 mg/mL dose that is injected daily.
 The approval was based on benefits and safety demonstrated in a one-year phase III trial comparing the higher, less-frequent dose of the medication with placebo.
 The standard dosing option continues to be available.

 Click here to read the FDA Prescribing Information for healthcare professionals.

 To read the Patient Information, go to the FDA Prescribing Information and scroll down to p.
 5.